'Rambling Rector' Rambling Rose Bush, With Clusters Of Creamy Semi-Double Flowers

 Soil type: Well-drained/light, Clay/heavy, Moist, Sandy

-Plentiful foliage, small, grey-green and downy.
+Rambling Rector is a large rambler with strong, dense thorny shoots with large sprays of fragrant, semi-double cream flowers which eventually fade to white with deep yellow stamens.
 Superb as a tree or hedgerow climber.
 Produces a good display of small hips in the autumn.

 Very difficult to say at this time of the year.
 They arrived safely, well packed, and they are in the ground.
 Until they actually start to show shoots I would rather not comment!